Here are a few things that keep me grounded.

 Debugging Dough

-Refractoring Clothes
+Refactoring Clothes

 "What does the constant birth of new brands reveal about the conditions under which brands can survive?"